-Conversely, negative stock selection effects across the consumer discretionary, financials, and energy sectors detracted from relative results in the period.
+Conversely, the dual impact of negative allocation and selection effects across the financials and energy sectors detracted from relative performance.
+A negative stock selection effect within the consumer discretionary sector also detracted from relative results in the guarter.

 TOP CONTRIBUTORS